spryker-sdk/aop-sdk/docs/async-api.md

 - `asyncapi-file`, can be used to run the generator with a specific AsyncAPI file
 - `organization`, can be used to set a specific organization, when set to Spryker code will be generated in the core modules (default: App)

 After the command was running you need to generate the transfer objects `vendor/bin/console transfer:generate`.
-After that you can use the generated transfers to pushMessages.
+After that you can use the generated transfers to sendMessages.

 > **NOTE** Keep in mind that you need to wire the generated `MessageHandlerPluginInterface`s in the `MessageBrokerDependencyProvider::getMessaegHandlerPlugins()`.